tomcoh5/SimpleScriptsAndWeb/aws-automation../README.md

-automation scripts for aws in bash enjoy
+jenkins pipeline for installing & configuring aws and deploying ec2 instance with apache